domenic/proposal-arraybuffer-transfer/README.md

 Now attempts to modify an `ArrayBuffer` after passing it to `validateAndWriteSafeAndFast()` will throw, making it clear that the function has taken ownership of the data and does not expect further modification of it.

-## Optional, more advanced use cases: resizing array buffers
+## More advanced use cases: resizing array buffers

-As an optional extension, we propose adding arguments `byteOffset` and `byteLength` to transfer.
+As an extension, we propose adding arguments `byteOffset` and `byteLength` to transfer.
 These would cause the newly-returned `ArrayBuffer` to only contain the contents of the original starting at `byteOffset`, and of length `byteLength`, zero-padding if `byteOffset + byteLength` is greater than the `ArrayBuffer`'s length.

 This allows a number of scenarios: